lurgh/infinitive/README.md

 If the MQTT integration and MQTT Discovery are enabled in your Home Assistant instance, a dozen or more sensors, 18 buttons, and one
 MQTT climate entity per zone, will be created.
 The discovery messages are sent once each time Infinitive starts up, so restart it if you need them to be re-sent, such as after clearing out retained messages.

+The Climate and Sensor entities that are created per-zone will be named the same as the zone name within your system; if your system is not zoned, they will be named based on the instance name if provided, otherwise "HVAC".
+The Sensor and Button entities that are global per system will be named based on the instance name if provided, otherwise "HVAC".

 If your MQTT broker has accumulated retained discovery messages, you will need to delete those retained messages in order to cause
 Home Assistant to delete the unwanted entities.
 There are various ways to do it but the most general approach is to publish new retained messages to the same discovery topic names with an empty message field.